kibook/s1kd-tools/s1kd-instance/README.md

 -   the language and country specified with -L

-If any of the above are not specified, the information is copied from the source module.
+If any of the above are not specified, the information is copied from the source object.

 -o &lt;file&gt;
 Output instance to file instead of stdout.